hou-mon/qub.video-spec/README.md

 ## The Solution

-QUB wraps standard codecs (H.264, HEVC, ProRes, AAC, etc.) in a container that also carries **first-class semantic tracks**:
+qub wraps standard codecs (H.264, HEVC, ProRes, AAC, etc.) in a container that also carries **first-class semantic tracks**:

 | Track Type | What It Stores |
 |------------|----------------|